Commonly Asked Questions

 Do not hire false or unregistered guides.
 Their knowledge is questionable.
 Beware the men who board the train at Meknes and offer their services as guides – it’s a scam.

 There’s another excellent book called Fez Bab to Bab available in bookshops situated around the Central Market in the New City and in some medina kiosks, but it is currently only available in French.
 It contains a series of well-structured walks through the medina and a large map.
 It costs Dh160.

-In the streets of the medina, you’ll spot star-shaped street signs in different colours.
+In the streets of the medina, you’ll spot rectangular street signs in different colours.
 These denote colour-coded tourist walking circuits with different themes, such as walls and ramparts, traditional crafts, palaces and gardens and so on.
 They relate to wall maps that are placed in strategic areas, and also to the Fes Guide book published in English by ADER-Fès.
 It’s also available in French, and contains a good map.
 It’s available at hotels and guesthouses, as well as bookshops for around Dh100.

 The temperatures in Fez are pretty extreme: it gets very hot in summer in July and August (up to 45 degrees C) and very cold in December and January (dropping to around 8 degrees C during the day, zero at night).